Financial Aid

 - Verification of net worth

-- Once verification begins, we may need to ask for additional documentation based on the documentation submitted.
+- Once verification begins, we may need to ask for additional items based on the documentation submitted.

 If you are selected for verification, the notification you receive via MT email will direct you to your PipelineMT account to review instructions and a list of the documents that must be submitted before financial aid can be awarded.
 In general, your requirements may include all or many of the following.
 However, this is not a complete list, and your individual case may require that we request additional documents to meet all federal requirements.